 Q. How can I find out my hearing date?

 A. Click on the courtview records search button and find your case.
 Click on the "events" button.
 If it is not posted, contact the Domestic Relations office at (937)393-3676.
 If you already know the date and want to confirm the time, there is a one week calendar on this website.
-Clik on the calendars button and then click on domestic relations calendar then scroll down the calendar to your case.
+Click on the calendars button and then click on domestic relations calendar then scroll down the calendar to your case.

 Q. What should I wear to my court hearing?

 A. Wear comfortable clothing that is appropriate for appearing in court.
 Shorts, tank tiops, string tops, hats, culottes, sweat pants, flip flops and clothing with printing, pictures or symbols that are inappropriate or any other type of clothing that is disruptive to the court's proceedings are not permitted.
 If you appear wearing any of these items, you will be sent home to change or your hearing will be continued.
+Your assignment notice sets forth clothing that is not appropriate for the courtroom.
+This rule applies not only to parties, but also to witnesses and spectators.

 Q. Where can I get copies of my Court papers?